Financial-Times/origami/apps/astro-website/src/content/posts/2019-04-30-newsletter.md

   - Newsletter
 ---

-**TL;DR:** This issue features improvements to the image service, a new table filtering feature, and two new browser polyfills.

 ## Top three things

 These are some of the bigger things we've worked on or released over the last month.